-Facades must not be identical within 3 house lots, along both sides of the Street.
+Facades must not be identical within 3 house lots, along both sides of the Street, unless the DAP consents in writing (which consent may be given or withheld in its absolute discretion).

 4. BUILDING DESIGN

 Dwelling designs should be creative and innovative within the controlled environment.